Who’s Sovereign in Salvation? – Part 11 – Arminianism: Resistible Grace

 Also consider: Rom.
 1:6-7, 9:23-24; Gal.
 1:15-16; Eph.
 4:4; Heb.
 9:15; Jude 1; 1 Pet.
 1:15, 2:9; 2 Pet.
 1:3; Rev. 17:14

 Salvation is through God’s sovereign will and therefore cannot be resisted nor thwarted.

 So will My word be which goes forth from My mouth; It will not return to Me empty, Without accomplishing what I desire,

 And without succeeding in the matter for which I sent it.

 So then it does not depend on the man who wills or the man who runs, but on God who has mercy.

 In the exercise of His will He brought us forth by the word of truth, so that we would be a kind of first fruits among His creatures.

 Also consider: John 3:27, 17:2; 1 Cor.
 3:6-7, 4:7; Phil.
 2:12-13; 1 John 5:20

 As we’ve seen, Scripture does not support the Arminian doctrine of Resistible Grace.
 The Spirit, working through the Word, causes the sinner to be born again, bringing him from death to life.
-Just as babies cannot chose not to be born, and Lazarus could not resist the resurrecting work of Christ, so men cannot—and will not—resist the sovereign work of God in salvation.
+Just as babies cannot choose not to be born, and Lazarus could not resist the resurrecting work of Christ, so men cannot—and will not—resist the sovereign work of God in salvation.

-Stay tuned for part 12!
+Stay tuned for Part 12!